hanneskaeufler/highcharts-ng/README.md

              },
              //Whether to use HighStocks instead of HighCharts (optional).
 Defaults to false.
              useHighStocks: false,
+             //Whether to use HighMaps instead of HighCharts (optional).
+Defaults to false.
+             useHighMaps: false,
              //size (optional) if left out the chart will default to size of the div or something sensible.
              size: {
                width: 400,